Links on This Page May Not Work with Internet Explorer - Use Firefox or Chrome

 I don't have any more pictures from that period, but I played rhythm in that 4 piece band until I shipped out to Kunsan AB, Korea in 1966.
 I didn't play much while stationed in Korea because I had no amplifier (had to leave it at home) but I did try to learn while I was there, just strumming in the barracks with no amp.

 In 1967 I was shipped to George AFB, California (Victorville) and finally got in a rock 'n' roll band, "Forth Coming", in late 1969, playing rhythm.
 In 1970 I bought my Fender Silverface Bandmaster Amplifier.
 That was a great day!
-I loved that amplifier.
+I love that amplifier.

 I sometimes got out my old "Hoss" hat and wore it for laughs.